lpurdy01/crypto-knowledge-map/notes/Security_Concerns_For_Self_Custody.md

 3["What is Self Custody"]-->0{"Security Concerns For Self Custody"}
 4["Update On Security"]-->0{"Security Concerns For Self Custody"}
-0{"Security Concerns For Self Custody"}-->5["How to Increase Self Custody Security"]
+0{"Security Concerns For Self Custody"}-->5["How to Increase Self Custody Security"] click 1 "../What_are_Seeds_and_Public_Private_Keys" "What are Seeds and Public Private Keys" click 2 "../How_a_Transaction_Works" "How a Transaction Works" click 3 "../What_is_Self_Custody" "What is Self Custody" click 4 "../Update_On_Security" "Update On Security" click 5 "../How_to_Increase_Self_Custody_Security" "How to Increase Self Custody Security"
 ```